 How to use Timeline

 This isn’t a lot different from how a browser remembers much of everything you do on the Internet, except it looks much nicer.
-When you click on a task on your Timeline, Windows 10 takes you back to it, to exactly the same document in the same app that you were editing it on.
+When you click a task on your Timeline, Windows 10 takes you back to the same document in the same app you were editing it on.
 It’s as if you never left it and it’s astonishing.
-If you have linked your iOS or Android device to Windows 10 the Timeline will also show tasks that you were doing on your phone and you can continue on your PC where you left off on your phone.
+If you have linked your iOS or Android device to Windows 10 the Timeline also shows tasks you do on your phone and you can continue on your PC where you left off on your phone.

 The Timeline can also be accessed by pressing Windows + Tab keys on your keyboard.
 In case you haven’t yet figured already, Timeline is powered by cloud sync like the most seemingly magical features of modern devices.
 All your activity is recorded and uploaded to cloud servers and the data can then be pulled back using any compatible device.